 CPUD's SOI may expand to encompass a total of 179,464 acres in future years.
-The areas proposed for inclusion in the SOI currently rely on groundwater sources, which vary dramatically in availability and a) Regionalization demand and serving areas with failing groundwater could increase potable and raw surface water demand above projected volumes.
+The areas proposed for inclusion in the SOI currently rely on groundwater sources, which vary dramatically in availability and quality.

-Values based on upper limits of permit or contract right for Mokelumne River.
-Source: CCWD, 2011.
-Tables 7-1 and 7-4 quality.
 The need for water in the proposed CPUD SOI depends on multiple factors including: continued growth in the area, density of new development, desire to have high quality water, need for fire protection, and availability of grants and loans to fund expansion of the distribution system.